Cannabis Use Disorder Dashboard

 • Trigger breakdown: stress, social, boredom, habit, pain

-See how this turns into a PDF report →
+See how this turns into a clinical report →

 Client detail view showing cannabis use trends and mood data